learning-unlimited/ESP-Website/docs/admin/available_themes.rst

 .. figure:: images/themes/circles.png

-   Figure 3: "circles" theme on BC Splash's site
+   "circles" theme on BC Splash's site

 Originally used by Chicago Splash, "circles" has historically been one of the more popular themes for small chapters.
 It has a fairly simple navigation